Antony-evm/backtester/README.md

 # Hawktrader Core - Open Source Backtesting Engine

-This is the open-sourced core of **Hawktrader**, a sophisticated backtesting platform for trading strategies.
-This simplified version provides the essential backtesting functionality while removing the complexity of the full commercial platform.
+This is the open-sourced core of **Hawktrader**, a backtesting platform for trading strategies.
+This simplified version provides the essential backtesting functionality while removing the complexity of the initial commercial platform.

 ## What's Included